isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2236.md

 ---
-title: ABSS Premier Accounting & Sales Management Software (Support API) Version 23 - Package E with E-Invoicing, Remote Access & Training(3 Users)
+title: Xero Cloud Accounting Version 10.5 - Advante Package C (Xero Premium Basic Package)
-permalink: /productivity-solutions-grant/solutionrepo/solution375
+permalink: /productivity-solutions-grant/solutionrepo/solution2236
 ---

 ### Description

-ABSS Premier is an Accounting & Sales Management Software that is fully integrated with PEPPOL E-Invoicing network, IRAS GST compliance and local banking system.
-The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.
+Xero is a cloud-based accounting software platform for small and medium-sized businesses.
+Xero provides businesses with real-time visibility of their financial position and performance in a simple, smart and secure manner.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/E-Click_Solutions_20200033_Annex_3_20200625144550_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/AdvanteAccountingAnnex3CRwef10June2021_Part_3.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria